 photo link

 The nuthatch is a small, compact passerine bird that belongs to the bird family Sittidae, comprising 25 species where 15 species are widespread in Asia and few species inhabiting the woodlands of the Northern Hemisphere.
 Resembling that of a small woodpecker, nuthatch sports blue-gray upperparts and whitish belly.
-It average 100mm – 195 mm in length and weighs around 10 g – 47 g, has large a head with black eye stripe, a powerful, black pointed bill, short tail and legs.
+It average 100mm – 195 mm in length and weighs around 10 g – 47 g, has large a head with a black eye stripe, a powerful, black pointed bill, short tail and legs.
 An omnivore, nuthatch feeds primarily on insects, hazel nuts and seeds.

 The Nyala